manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 }
 ~~~~~~~

+As we illustrated in prior sections, we now import and create and instance of this component
+within ```CardStack``` to render it in our app.

+The steps followed to design React components from a wireframe can be outlined like so.

+1. Scenario ideal for creating custom, non-standard, or complex UI controls.
+2. Create wireframe using boxes for elements, layout, composition,
+and arrows for properties, state, and events.
+3. Split individual elements of the wireframe into own style classes.
+Follow styles
+structure from wireframe.
+4. Use Flexbox to order elements, align element layout, compose element hierarchy.
+5. Create HTML/DOM render matching your wireframe, using the new styles.
+6. Define properties to handle component data required for each element.
+7. Add default property data fixtures if creating a demo component.
+8. Create event handler methods and bind these in constructor.
+Call these methods
+from element event handlers.
+9. Specify component state based on event driven UI state change.
+10. Import and create instance of component in an owner component.

 Our component does plenty of things within a relatively small screen real-state.
 One
 advantage of this size and using Flexbox is how our component experience scales well
 across mobile and desktop screen size.
 Another advantage is user perceived performance,
 as transitions across workflow steps are instantaneous.

+You also learnt that it is  relatively straightforward to create a custom UI control, where the look and feel
+does not need to match with controls in conventional UI libraries or that which
+HTML enables.

-Finally, as we have created
-a reusable component it can relate with other components to achieve interesting
+Finally, as we have created a reusable component, it can be made to relate with other components to achieve interesting
 use cases.
-We will cover such use cases in chapter **Wire Multiple Components**.
+We will cover such use cases in the chapter **Wire Multiple Components**.

-As we illustrated in prior sections, we now import and create and instance of this component
-within ```CardStack``` to render it in our app.

 ## Mock to React (Sm)